rycus86/demo-site/src/res/specs/travis.md

 variables for example.
-If you're like me and don't want to install this tool and its dependencies but still want to use it then have a look at my [docker-travis-cli](https://github.com/rycus86/docker-travis-cli) project that allows you to do exactly this.
+If you're like me and don't want to install this tool and its dependencies but still want to use it then have a look at my [docker-travis-cli](https://github.com/rycus86/docker-travis-cli) project that allows you to do exactly this by only installing a *Bash* script to execute the *Travis* commands using a *Docker* image.

 Another great feature is the [Matrix builds](https://docs.travis-ci.com/user/build-stages/matrix-expansion/) that allows you to have a build plan run multiple times for the same *git commit* but with different settings.